Yazidis in Armenia: Demographics

-According to the 2011 census, there are 35,272 Yazidis in Armenia.
-Ten years earlier, in the 2001 census, 40,620 Yazidis were registered in Armenia.
+According to the 2022 census, there are 31,079 Yazidis in Armenia.
+There were 35,272 Yazidis registered in the 2011 census, while there were 40,620 Yazidis registered in the 2001 census.
 Media have estimated the number of Yazidis in Armenia as between 30,000 and 50,000.
 Most of them are descendants of refugees to Armenia following the persecution during Ottoman rule, including during the Armenian genocide, when many Armenians found refuge in Yazidi villages.
 A minority of Yazidis in Armenia (around 3,600) converted to Christianity, but they are not accepted by the other Yazidis as Yazidis, and often are the result of mixed Armenian-Yazidi marriages, since the Yazidi religion does not accept outsiders.
 Yazidis in Armenia are recognized as an ethnic group, which according to a report has been perceived as an attempt to promote a non-Kurdish identity and has angered many in the community.
 Sympathy for the Kurdistan Workers' Party is also widespread.

 Age structure

 Ethnic Yazidis have a slightly younger population compared to ethnic Armenians.
-Almost 54 percent is under thirty years old, while 8 percent is aged sixty or more.
+Almost 54 percent is under thirty years old, while 8 percent is aged sixty or older.

 Political rights

-Election Code of Armenia guarantees one seat in the National Assembly to Yazid minority.
+Election Code of Armenia guarantees one seat in the National Assembly to represent the country's Yazidi population.
+The seat is currently held by Rustam Bakoyan, a member of the ruling Civil Contract Party.